i4Ds/awesome-helio/README.md

 - [JSOC](http://jsoc.stanford.edu/) - Data products from the Solar Dynamics Observatory, as well as certain other missions and instruments, are available from the JSOC database.
 - [Machine Learning Data Set for NASA's Solar Dynamics Observatory](https://purl.stanford.edu/nk828sc2920) - A curated dataset from the NASA Solar Dynamics Observatory (SDO) mission in a format suitable for machine learning research.
 - [SDOBenchmark](https://i4ds.github.io/SDOBenchmark/) - Machine learning image dataset for the prediction of solar flares.
+- [SOHO/MDI & SDO/HMI line-of-sight Magnetogram Dataset](http://spaceml.org/repo/project/605326665a5e160011fe1175/true) - Curated dataset consisting of co-aligned, co-temporal observations of the same physical structures as observed by HMI and MDI (rotated to the corresponding the HMI frame), ideal for learning-based super-resolution techniques.
 - [Solar Flare Prediction from Time Series of Solar Magnetic Field Parameters](https://www.kaggle.com/c/bigdata2019-flare-prediction/data) - Processed dataset provided for the IEEE Big Data 2019 Big Data Cup consisting of a set of magnetic field parameters calculated from individual SHARPs.

 ### STIX